Do you want to know how you can speed up your post-processing in Luminar?

 For instance, you might worry you’ve added a bit too much saturation.
 Or that you’ve used too much contrast.
 Or that you’ve done too much split toning, etc.

 One of the ways you can check for over-editing is by simply previewing the original image.
-This will often give you the perspective you need to determine whether your editing needs to be dialed back a touch.
+This will often give you the perspective you need to determine whether your editing has to be dialed back a touch.

 And you can do this by tapping the ” key.